Blog

 Subscribers to telephone services may have access to their own CDRs for the purpose of reviewing their call history and billing details through customer portals or by contacting their service provider’s customer support.

-5. Courts and Legal Parties
+5. Courts And Legal Parties

 CDRs may be used as evidence in legal proceedings, and access to these records may be granted to courts, lawyers, and parties involved in litigation, subject to legal procedures and protections for privacy.